DiweenHawezy/Python-Workshop/README.md

 This will launch Visual Studio Code linked to our environment.
 This now completes the Setup.

-You should now download this repository as a zip file, extract it to the location of your choice and open the folder in Visual Studio Code.
+You should now download this repository as a zip file (click on the code button above, download as a zip), extract it to the location of your choice and open the folder in Visual Studio Code.
 Then open the Example.ipynb file.